-Applicants other than state, county and local governments.
+Applicants other than state and local governments.
 If you have a Federally negotiated indirect cost rate, your application must clearly state the approved rate and distribution base and must include a letter or other documentation from the cognizant agency showing the approved rate.
-If you have never received a negotiated indirect cost rate and elect to use the de minimis rate, your application must clearly state you intend to use the de minimis rate of 10% of Modified Total Direct Costs (MTDC).
+If your agency does not have a current negotiated rate (including provisional) rate and elects to use the de minimis rate, your application must clearly state you intend to use the de minimis rate of 10% of Modified Total Direct Costs (MTDC).
 As described in 2 CFR 200.403, costs must be consistently charged as either indirect or direct costs but may not be double charged or inconsistently charged as both.
 Once elected, the de minimis rate must be applied consistently for all Federal awards until you choose to negotiate for a rate, which you may apply to do at any time.
 Documentation of the decision to use the de minimis rate must be retained on file for audit.
-Normal indirect cost rules under 2 CFR part 200, subpart E apply.
-If you intend to charge indirect costs to your award, your application must clearly state the rate and distribution base you intend to use.
-If you have a Federally negotiated indirect cost rate, your application must also include a letter or other documentation from the cognizant agency showing the approved rate.
-Successful applicants whose rate changes after the application deadline must submit new rate and documentation.